Yuki-42/DigitalCorkboard/docs/database.md

 - `postId`: The ID of the post.

 The method returns the list of `tagId`s associated with the post.

+#### Cryptographic methods

+This section details all methods that use cryptography.
+They are mainly used for password handling.

+##### `attemptLogin`

+The `attemptLogin()` method attempts to log a user in.
+It takes the following arguments:

+- `email`: The email of the user.
+- `password`: The password of the user.

+The method returns a boolean value indicating whether the login was successful.

 ### Custom Datatypes